jeromeku/lab4-1/README.md

 ```

 * Using the diagonal function, but we need to provide it with some data
-* The path generator expects the source and target points of the path
+* The path generator expects the source and target points of the point

 ```javascript
 var diagonal = d3.svg.diagonal()